 Welcome to CoCoRaHS!
 "Volunteers working together to measure precipitation across the nations."

-Reports received today 3/19/2024 as of 7:01 AM EDT
+Reports received today 10/30/2025 as of 1:55 PM EDT

 Daily Multi-day SigWx Hail Condition ET

-COCORAHS CELEBRATES 25 YEARS DURING 2023
+COCORAHS CELEBRATED 25 YEARS IN 2023

 The saying "Rain doesn’t fall the same on all" really proves to be true.
-How often have you seen it rain in your neighborhood and a few blocks away not a drop has fallen.
+How often have you seen it rain in your neighborhood, and a few blocks away, not a drop has fallen?

 If you get the chance, please take a moment to tell a friend or neighbor about this exciting grassroots effort of citizens measuring precipitation right in their own backyards.
-It's easy to join, takes only five minutes a day and is a fun way to learn about this wonderful natural resource that falls from the sky.
+It's easy to join, takes only five minutes a day, and is a fun way to learn about this wonderful natural resource that falls from the sky.
 Your observations continue to give scientists an ever clearer picture of where and how much precipitation falls throughout our communities.

 ABOUT COCORAHS